 I wrote a book about the mad way William M. Gaines ran his multi-million dollar magazine.
 It was run more like a college newspaper with no secretaries and no switchboard.
 Lots of luck trying to get a message if you weren't in!
 It includes stories about the MAD Magazine trips, including taking the entire MAD staff to a subscriber's house to beg him to renew!
 It also tells about Gaines' love of gadgets, his love of wild practical jokes, and what he did to persue his fierce love of frequent flyer miles.
 And there's of the story of what happened late one night when Bill, Annie Gaines and myself started up to the Torch of the Statue of Liberty.
 That was an adventure that can be told only because it happened more than 35 years ago!
 Good Days And MAD is out of print but you can find it here:

 http://gizwizbiz.squarespace.com/mad-stuff/. .
-If you're an animal lover and you make a $25.00 contribution (or more if you wish) to http://littleshelter.com/dogs/dog-adoptionI'll send you an autographed copy of the soft cover GOOD DAYS AND MAD for free + the current issue of MAD as another bonus.
+If you're an animal lover and you make a $25.00 contribution (or more if you wish) to http://littleshelter.com/dogs/dog-adoptionI'll send you an autographed copy of the soft cover GOOD DAYS AND MAD for free + one of those 35+ year old Alfred E. Neuman pictures.
 Just email me a copy of your receipt from the shelter and tell me who would you like the book autographed to.
 (I'll include postage, but I can only send it to addresses in the US.)
 You can email a copy of the Little Shelter receipt to me at: